COVID-19 related closings and changes in East Mississippi

 The Lauderdale County Sheriff’s Department asks anyone who has flu-like symptoms or who is under quarantine or self-quarantine to notify dispatchers so first-responders will prepared when they answer your call.

-All driver’s license stations are closed to the public, except for the nine Mississippi Highway Patrol district troop stations across the state until March 31, the Mississippi Department of Public Safety stated.
+Mississippi Department of Public Safety: All driver’s license stations are closed to the public, except for the nine Mississippi Highway Patrol district troop stations across the state until March 31.
 The troop stations will provide only the following services: sex offender registry transactions, commercial driver’s license card renewals (no testing) and commercial driver’s license medical card updates.
 Visit www.dps.ms.gov for certain online transactions such as regular driver’s license renewals.

 Mississippi Department of Corrections suspended the transfers of inmates from all county jails to MDOC custody.
 Visitation at all facilities suspended.